DenverW03/platform-syncer/README.md

 There are games on steam that don't support cross platform save file synchronization.

-For me, playing Lies of P on both my macbook and windows PC could be annoying to manually sync the files.
+For me, playing Lies of P on both my MacBook and Windows PC was irritating as I had to manually sync the game save.

 So I made this software: __PLATFORM-SYNCER__

+Platform-syncer is a full-stack application that allows you to sync your files by simply clicking a button.

 ## Important Info

 The serverside component of this software platform must be self-hosted, whether that is from a server provider, or your home server.
-The server is built to run on MacOS or Linux.
+The server is intended to run on MacOS or Linux, but a windows release is also distributed.

-The clientside can run on MACOS, WINDOWS and LINUX!
+The clientside runs on MacOS, Windows and Linux!
 It was built using the Tauri framework (https://tauri.app/) for the UI.

 For both the server and the client, you can build it yourself with cargo, or use the provided executables.